-- Send Syslog Messages enable sending of syslog messages to the Syslog server.
-Make sure that the server address is valid. - Server Address set the IP/MAC address of the server on which the Syslog application is running. - Severity Level set the severity level of the messages to be sent (Error, Warning, Notice, Info, Debug 1-3).
-The Debug 1-3 level setting is only recommended to facilitate troubleshooting for the Technical Support department.
+• Send Syslog Messages - enable sending of system messages to the Syslog server.
+Make sure that the server address is set correctly.

+- Server Address set the IP[:port] or MAC address of the server running the application to capture syslog messages. - Severity Level set the severity level of the messages to be sent (Error, Warning, Notice, Info, Debug 1-3).
+Debug 1-3 level setting is only recommended to facilitate troubleshooting for the Technical Support department.